djbob0/Data-Science-Minor/README.md

 In [Paper_guide_by_Raphi.docx](4.Research/4.2_Writing_a_paper/4.2.1_starting_structure/Paper_guide_by_Raphi.docx) is a brief summary of "how to write a good paper" with some more in depth explanation of for example difficult terms.

-I also came up with a general guide on how the writing process should go about.
+I also came up with a general guide on how the writing process should go about:

 ```
 General Strategy: